DJDevon3/My_Circuit_Python_Projects/Font Styles/README.md

 ![](https://raw.githubusercontent.com/DJDevon3/My_Circuit_Python_Projects/main/Font%20Styles/screenshot2.bmp)

+- The USA example shows how 5 labels are positioned to create the illusion of an outline.
+I simply colored each label different instead of all black so you can see how it's constructed.

 # GUI Design for TFT's
 I've figured out how to create drop shadow and outline font styles from scratch using Adafruit's displayio tilegrid (x,y) coordinate system.
 This type of font styling is 100% impossible on Arduino with existing graphic libraries.